hujhax/austin-improv-wiki/The Hideout Improv Marathon.md

 * 2016: [[The 47-Hour Improv Marathon]]

 #### Marathon Casts
 Repeat performers are in bold.
 As of 2016, thirteen improvisers have performed in the marathon more than once; only [[Troy Miller]] and [[Jessica Arjet]] have completed it three times.
-Four of eight marathons have included a performer from outside of Austin.
+Five of eight marathons have included a performer from outside of Austin (one, Mike D'Alonzo, is a former Austin improviser).

 {| class="wikitable"
 !
 2009